openintents/openintents/safe/Safe/readme.txt

 date: 201?-??-??
 - uses OI Filemanager for backup/restore/import/export file selection (issue 186, GCI patch by Matěj Konečný)
+- added a timer to the logoff intent to show how long until the OI Safe service will be stopped (issue 175, GCI patch by Darriel)

 ---------------------------------------------------------
 release: 1.2.9